Search and Rescue Dog Training

 With advanced training comes the human element in the form of a second trainer or a volunteer.
 The dog is shown the scent as "friend" then the person will hide and allow the trainer to get the dog's attention focused elsewhere.
 Then the scent is reintroduced and the dog is released to "find friend".
 In all training scenarios, finding the person or the object is finalized with positive reinforcement.

-It's never certain where a SAR dog will have to go in order to track or follow a scent.
-SAR dogs must learn how to climb ladders, walk on narrow ledges and climb trees, and all of these are taught through any number of typical methods.
 For urban environments, SAR dog training teaches the animal to search in crowded places such as a mall, around equipment and machinery that are in warehouses, and also in basements, under houses, in elevators and in stairwells.
-In any situations there are things such as heavy equipment or unsupported building sections could be a danger to the animal releasing only on command is extremely important.
-In the field, it's the handler's responsibility to make absolutely certain the situation is safe to deploy the SAR dog.
+In many situations there are things such as heavy equipment or unsupported building sections could be a danger to the animal releasing only on command is extremely important.
+In the field, it’s the handler’s responsibility to make absolutely certain the situation is safe to deploy the SAR dog.

-Training a dog to track on verbal and signal commands is essential for other types of SAR dog work.
-In the field, and especially if more dogs are deployed to cover a large area, the handlers must direct their dog in order to maintain an organized search.
 Similar methods are used to train herding and sporting dogs and it all starts with commands on a lead, accompanied by reward and praise.
 Then the lead is held in sight of the dog and the training continues.
 By combining the bucket drill with fetch and retrieve hand commands a dog can be trained to understand it is searching in a particular way.
 Once a dog picks up a scent it is encouraged to track that scent to the source.
 The trainer can devise any number of scenarios for this aspect of SAR dog training.

-SAR dog training is extensive, exhaustive and intense for both the animal and the trainer.
+Search and rescue dog training is extensive, exhaustive and intense for both the animal and the trainer.
 However, the reward is a remarkable animal that is extremely valuable in terms of saving human lives.